-In Section IV-E it is mentioned that the authority updates its token-copy's Recipients list upon a valid verification.
-This means that its last proof is updated as well.
-To detect double spending, an authority compares the last proof of its token-copy to First proof in the received token.
+In Section IV-E it is mentioned that the authority updates the recipients of its own copy of a token upon a valid verification.
+To detect double spending, an authority compares the last proof of its own copy to first proof of an incoming token.
 A diagram of this scenario is depicted in Figure 2.
 If a token is double spent, then multiple versions of the token will eventually reach their authority.
 The first time, double spending cannot be detected and the token-copy is updated.
-Subsequent times, the authority's token-copy already has an updated Recipients list and therefore its last proof does not correspond to the double spent token's First proof anymore.
+Subsequent times, the authority's token-copy already has an updated recipients list and therefore its last proof will not correspond to the double spent token's first proof anymore.
 Thus, double spending must have occurred if the proofs differ.
 If the proofs are equal, double spending might have occurred.

 When double spending is detected, the authority will search for the instigator.
-It will find the received token's First proof in the Recipients list of its token-copy.
+It will find the received token's first proof in the recipients of its token-copy.
 It will then compare the recipient-proof pairs of the token-copy with those of the received token.
-Comparison starts from the pairs that contain First proof.
+Comparison starts from the pairs that contain first proof.
 All pairs before it have already been verified.
 Eventually, it must find two differing pairs, after which all pairs will be different because proofs are chained to each other.
 The first differing pairs are the start of the token's split history and proof that double spending was performed by the client that signed them.